Squamashii/Inspiration/README.md

 Places I would like to visit:
 DreamWorks Animation Studios in Burbank
   When I went out there for my graduation I contacted a couple of my mentors that work at the studio in Burbank, and they said that with enough notice, they could get me in for a tour next time I'm in town!
+Hawaii - I now have a previous boss, a business partner, and some ex-in-laws that are all moved out to Hawaii.
+I need to get out there!